ottotech/godic/README.md

 - more tests
 - UI can be improved.
 - Would be nice to be able to support sqlite as well.
-- Would be nice to support multiple version of mysql and postgres and not just the latest ones.
+- Would be nice to support multiple versions of mysql and postgres and not just the latest ones.

 ## Contributing
 Check repository [godic](https://github.com/ottotech/godic)